react-native-datetimepicker/datetimepicker/README.md

 ## Requirements

 - Only Android API level >=21 (Android 5), iOS >= 11 are supported.
-- Tested with Xcode 13.0 and RN 0.66.3.
+- Tested with Xcode 14.0 and RN 0.70.
 Other configurations are very likely to work as well but have not been tested.

 ## Expo users notice

-This module is part of Expo - [see docs](https://docs.expo.io/versions/latest/sdk/date-time-picker/).
-However, Expo SDK may not contain the latest version of the module and therefore, the newest features and bugfixes may not be available in Expo.
-Use the command `expo install @react-native-community/datetimepicker` (not `yarn` or `npm`) to install this module - Expo will automatically install the latest version compatible with your Expo SDK (which may _not_ be the latest version of the module available).
+This module is part of Expo Managed Workflow - [see docs](https://docs.expo.io/versions/latest/sdk/date-time-picker/).
+However, Expo SDK in the Managed Workflow may not contain the latest version of the module and therefore, the newest features and bugfixes may not be available in Expo Managed Workflow.
+If you use the Managed Workflow, use the command `expo install @react-native-community/datetimepicker` (not `yarn` or `npm`) to install this module - Expo will automatically install the latest version compatible with your Expo SDK (which may _not_ be the latest version of the module available).

+If you're using the [`expo prebuild`](https://docs.expo.dev/workflow/prebuild/) command and building your native app projects (e.g. with EAS Build or locally), you can use the latest version of the module.

 ## Getting started